mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When performing a Commit, the leaf KeyPackage of the committer and its direct path to the root are updated with new secret values.
-The HPKE leaf public key within the KeyPackage MUST be a freshly generated value to provide post-compromise security.
+The HPKE leaf public key within the KeyPackage MUST be derived from a freshly generated HPKE secret key to provide post-compromise security.

-The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret" associated with the new leaf KeyPackage (see
+The generator of the Commit starts by using the freshly generated HPKE secret key "leaf_hpke_secret" associated with the updated leaf KeyPackage (see
 {{key-packages}}) to compute "path_secret\[0\]" and generate a sequence of "path secrets", one for each ancestor of its leaf.
 That is, path_secret\[0\] is used for the node directly above the leaf,